peterkehlerjr/RcppGO/Readme.md

 Download the **RcppGO** package from this site and follow the included installation instructions.

 ### Supported OS
-* Linux (works out of the box)
+* Linux (tested)
-* OS X (requires a recent version of Xcode and an Apple version of gfortran)
+* OS X (tested, requires a recent version of Xcode and an Apple version of gfortran)
 * Windows (not tested)

 ### Current status